Tini79/cflow/docs/channel-manager/tutorials/channel-manager/tools/log-email.md

 ## PMS Integration

-The Log Email menu is very important to ensure all email sent to property emails is recorded and its status can be monitored.
+The Log Email menu is very important to ensure all email sent to related property emails is recorded and its status can be monitored.
 If problems occur, you can directly troubleshoot based on available logs.

 :::tip Best Practice
 Always check Log Email regularly to ensure email integration runs smoothly and no data fails.